Does Medicare Cover Bed Wedges ?

 The programs will pay for many different safety items, medical equipment and even remodeling of the home to ensure that the elderly can continue to live there.

 The programs are typically focused on the elderly and the disabled.

-If you contact your local Agency on Aging, they should be able to help you find out abot programs in your state.
+If you contact your local Area Agency on Aging, they should be able to help you find out about programs in your state.